 The origins of music in Britain come from the songs sung and dance music played by ordinary people.
 Passed from each village and handed down in the unwritten form from the generations.

 Over the last thirty years, British pop music has led the world in its quality and range, starting several new trends.
-Britain was the main provider in the development of rock and roll and has had some of the most famous bands, including The Beatles, the Rolling Stones, and many others.
+Britain was the leading provider in the development of rock and roll and has had some of the most famous bands, including The Beatles, The Rolling Stones, and many others.

-Britain was right at the forefront of punk music in the 1970s with some bands such as the The Clash and Sex Pistols, and the rebirth of heavy metal with bands such as Iron Maiden and Motorhead.
-Music is definitely one of the most famous things which came from England and the UK.
+Britain was right at the forefront of punk music in the 1970s with some bands such as The Clash and Sex Pistols and the rebirth of heavy metal with bands such as Iron Maiden and Motorhead.
+Music is one of the most famous things in England and the UK.

 A cream tea is a form of a light meal during an afternoon tea, consisting of tea taken with a combination of scones, jam, and clotted cream.
-Traditionally a specialty of Cornwall and Devon, cream teas are offered for sale in tea rooms in those two counties, as well as a few other parts of England.
-There are regional variations as to how the cream tea should be eaten.
+Traditionally a specialty of Cornwall and Devon, cream teas are offered for sale in tea rooms in those two counties and in a few other parts of England.
+There are regional variations as to how cream tea should be eaten.

 - The Devonian method is to split the scone in two, cover each half with clotted cream, then add strawberry jam on top.
-The Devon method is also used commonly in neighboring counties and other Commonwealth countries.
+The Devon method is commonly used in neighboring counties and other Commonwealth countries.

 Sports play a large part in life in Britain and are a very popular leisure activity.
-A lot of the world’s famous sports began in Britain including cricket, tennis, football, golf, and rugby.
+Many of the world’s famous sports began in Britain, including cricket, tennis, football, golf, and rugby.

 Pin for later